bradchristie/taminations-flutter/assets/b1/separate.md

 The dancers turn back-to-back and start walking forward in opposite directions around the outside of the square away from each other until they meet another dancer.
-The call ends here unless further instructions are given (e.g., "and come back home").
+The call ends here unless further instructions are given (for example, "and come back home").

-Case 2: The active or designated couple is in the center facing out of the square (e.g., after Heads Slide Thru, Square Thru 2)
+Case 2: The active or designated couple is in the center facing out of the square (for example, after Heads Slide Thru, Square Thru 2)

 The couple steps forward and then performs the Separate action described above.